The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 And that's exactly what John Hinckley's parents said about him.

-A kid that never ever gets very quiet.
+A kid never ever gets very quiet.

-You don't know what's going on inside their head because they never um uh well I know he'd been in trouble with the law in on prior circumstances, but he was still a one of these d very it's always it's always the quiet ones and the ones that are least suspected.
+Well, I know he'd been in trouble with the law on prior circumstances, but he was still One of these very, it's always the quiet ones and the ones that are least suspected.

 So there's that aspect of this too.